North Carolina: Antebellum period

 After the American Revolution, Quakers and Mennonites worked to persuade slaveholders to free their slaves.
 Some were inspired by their efforts and the language of the Revolution to arrange for manumission of their slaves.
 The number of free people of color rose markedly in the first couple of decades after the Revolution.
 Many free people of color migrated to the frontier, along with their European-American neighbors, where the social system was looser.
 By 1810, nearly three percent of the free population consisted of free people of color, who numbered slightly more than 10,000.
 The western areas of North Carolina were mainly white families of European descent, especially Scotch-Irish, who operated small subsistence farms.
 In the early national period, the state became a center of Jeffersonian and Jacksonian democracy, with a strong Whig presence, especially in the western part of the state.
 After Nat Turner's slave uprising in 1831, North Carolina and other southern states reduced the rights of free blacks.
 In 1835, the legislature withdrew their right to vote.

 In mid-century, the state's rural and commercial areas were connected by the construction of a 129 mi wooden plank road, known as a "farmer's railroad", from Fayetteville in the east to Bethania (northwest of Winston-Salem).
 On October 25, 1836, construction began on the Wilmington and Raleigh Railroad to connect the port city of Wilmington with the state capital of Raleigh.
 In 1840, the state capitol building in Raleigh was completed, and still stands today.

 In 1849, the North Carolina Railroad was created by act of the legislature to extend that railroad west to Greensboro, High Point, and Charlotte.
-During the Civil War, the Wilmington-to-Raleigh stretch of the railroad would be vital to the Confederate war effort; supplies shipped into Wilmington would be moved by rail through Raleigh to the Confederate capital of Richmond, Virginia.
+During the Civil War, the Wilmington-to-Raleigh stretch of the railroad was vital to the Confederate war effort; supplies shipped into Wilmington were moved by rail through Raleigh to the Confederate capital of Richmond, Virginia.